 Taking the right nutrients

-The best way to stay assured that you are getting all the nutrients you need in order to slow down the progression of eye disease such as age-related macular degeneration (AMD) is to take a food supplement designed for this purpose.
+To assure that you are getting all the nutrients you need in order to slow down the progression of eye disease such as age-related macular degeneration (AMD) it is advisable to take food supplements designed for this purpose.
 It’s important to pick one that contains the ingredients that have been recommended by AREDS.
 This becomes especially important in older age when it becomes even more difficult to ingest the required daily requirements of nutrients.

 Food supplements such as Retaron are formulated to help maintain normal vision and optimal eye health.
 Retaron is available as softgel capsules in a convenient once-a-day formulation containing the antioxidants suggested by the AREDS 2 Formula.
 In addition to vitamins C and E, zinc, selenium, lutein, and zeaxanthin, Retaron also contains the antioxidants aronia extract (from chokeberries), and concentrated fish oils providing omega-3-fatty acids.